This model has been discontinued and replaced with the Axio. Keep reading to find out more!

 Ease of finding a single victim

-The Arva Pro W has a faster than average processor that is comparable but was just slightly behind in speed compared with the BCA Tracker 2 and the Arva Neo as far as speed goes.
+The Arva Pro W has a faster than average processor that is comparable but was just slightly behind in speed compared with the Backcountry Access Tracker 2 and the Arva Neo as far as speed goes.
 It has was very precise at bracketing and was among the best of all the beacons we tested.